user202729/tex-fast-recompile/README.md

 `\fastrecompileendpreamble` can also similarly be used, but it must be placed **after** `endofdump` command.

+See my answer posted at https://tex.stackexchange.com/a/687427/250119 for an explanation of the mechanism behind precompiled preamble.

 ## Common issues

 ### Note for Windows users